Midnighter/r-novice-analysis-viz/_episodes/01-r-first-glance.md

 > Historically, R programmers have used a variety of conventions for naming variables.
 The `.` character
 > in R can be a valid part of a variable name; thus the above assignment could have easily been `random.numbers <- rnorm(10)`.
 > This is often confusing to R newcomers who have programmed in languages where `.` has a more significant meaning (like in Python).
 > There are many 'standards' in use e.g. `random.numbers`, `random_numbers` or `randomNumbers`.
-Choose what you prefer, but, just as with british or american spelling, the rule is to be consistent!
+Choose what you prefer, but, just as with British or American spelling, the rule is to be consistent!
 {: .callout}